Horror stories of crime mar Global Citizen Festival

 CEO of Stadium Management South Africa Jacques Grobbelaar said SAPS and Global Citizen took control of the event as it was high-profile and involved 58 heads of state.

-Grobbelaar lambasted the SAPS, saying that after the last performance police left the area, which is against standard protocol.
+Grobbelaar lambasted the SAPS, telling TimesLIVE that after the last performance police left the area, which is against standard protocol.

 “I was at the venue... police cleared out after the last performance.
 Usually we would stay for two hours after the event to ensure the safety and security of concert-goers.”

-Four Tiso Blackstar journalists were also at the event and can confirm that no police were present after the event.
+Four TimesLIVE journalists were also at the event and can confirm that no police were present after the event.

 Minister of Police Bheki Cele said one person had been arrested.